LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/meta-intents-knowledge-bases.md

 Using meta intents, you can funnel a variety of intents into a single dialog for processing.
 A meta intent can have many standard intents, and standard intents can belong to one meta intent.
 Another way to think about this relationship is as a parent-children model, with the meta intent being the parent and all its standard intents as its children.
 Additional information about meta intents can be found [here](intent-manager-key-terms-concepts.html#meta-intents).

-1. From the **Conversational AI** section of the Conversational Cloud, navigate to **Intent Manager**, and select the "LP_Cross-vertical" domain.
+1. From the **Conversational AI** dashboard of applications, select **Intent Manager**.
+2. From the domain list on the Intent Manager dashboard (home page), select the "LP_Cross-vertical" domain.
-2. Create a meta intent by selecting **Add Intent** and completing with the following:
+3. Create a meta intent by selecting **Add Intent** and completing with the following:

 	* Intent name: FAQ
 	* Intent Display Name: FAQ